This tutorial for rustic candle holders costs virtually nothing to make and took about 1 hour for nine pretty candlesticks.

 Using a 1-1/2-Inch Spade Drill Bit which we did buy at the hardware store, we drilled out the center, enough to fit a standard tealight.

-I wanted the tealight to sit flush or slightly above the wood.
+I wanted the tealight to sit flush or slightly above the wood candle holders.

 Then I arranged them down the center of the table on a burlap runner.
 I few sprigs of boxwood completes the look.

-Do these rustic log candlesticks have a woodland feel?
+Don’t these rustic candle holders have a nice woodland feel?
 I’m not sure, but I do like the way they turned out.